juliangruber/stream/README.md

 Ported straight from the [Node.js core](https://github.com/joyent/node/blob/master/lib/stream.js) and adapted to [component/emitter](https://github.com/component/emitter)'s api.

+__If you're offended by this, keep in mind that it's old and I don't want to break anyone's build by deleting this.__

 For docs:

 * [Stream Node.js v0.8.9 Manual & Documentation](http://nodejs.org/api/stream.html)